Marion W. Easterling: Biography

 Easterling also brought gospel music through the media of radio to Chilton County.
 He hosted a morning gospel show "America's Favorites" on WKLF radio station in Clanton, Alabama.
-His first broadcast was on December 2, 1947 and it became the nation’s longest continuously-running daily Gospel radio program.
+His first broadcast was on December 2, 1947 and it became the nation's longest continuously running daily Gospel radio program.
+In 1974 Easterling's composition "When I Wake Up To Sleep No More" as performed by The Inspirations was number one on the Singing News magazine's gospel charts for seven consecutive months.
+It held that position from April through October and then again for December.
 He was awarded the Broadcast Media Gospel Award in 1976.
-Easterling died December 10, 1989 in a Birmingham, Alabama hospital and is buried in Martin Memorial Cemetery in Clanton, Alabama.
+On April 17, 1986, Easterling was recognized on the U.S. Senate floor in a tribute by Alabama Senator Jeremiah Denton.
+Easterling died December 10, 1989, in a Birmingham, Alabama hospital and is buried in Martin Memorial Cemetery in Clanton, Alabama.